How To Bet On Horse Racing: A Beginner’s Betting Guide

-The first thing I want to emphasize is the need to keep detailed records of your bets placed on the U.S. horse betting sites like Twinspires, TVG or Amwager, as they will allow you to identify your strengths and weaknesses and hone your strategies in different situations.
+The first thing I want to emphasize is the need to keep detailed records of your bets placed on the U.S. horse betting sites like Twinspires, TVG or Amwager.
+They will allow you to identify your strengths and weaknesses and hone your strategies in different situations.
 I literally do not know of a single winning player who doesn’t do the dirty work of record-keeping.

 The simplest wagers in horse racing are win, place and show bets.
 Here’s how they work: